 Rio de Janeiro Itinerary Day 2: Jardim Botânico, Parque Lage, and Samba Lessons

 We started our second day of our Brazil vacation off with a visit to Jardim Botanico.
 The entry fee for adults is roughly $4 and children under seven are free.
 We really enjoyed the cactus exhibit, I never knew there were so many species.
 There is also a rose garden, Japanese garden, several waterfalls and we saw a ton of monkeys which the kids loved.
+There is also this 4-hour tour designed for nature lovers includes Parque Lage, Botanical Garden and Jockey Club Tour.

 Just a quick drive away is Parque Lage.
 Here you can have brunch or lunch at the cafe and enjoy the gorgeous views.
 There is no fee to enter the park.